 Before the Winery

 In all the years the one constant was the family farm I grew up on.
-As my father aged, he was dedicated to life on the farm and as he began to decline, I became dedicated to helping him and his needs every weekend.
-When he finally passed, I purchased the farm from my siblings and started to chart my own path for the farm.
+When my father passed, I purchased the farm from my siblings and started to chart my own path for the farm.
 Included in that path was the restoration of the orchard and grapevines on the farm.
 That very quickly turned into a fascination with the University of Minnesota cold climate grapes.
 A few vines quickly turned into a few thousand vines and I had a pretty good-sized vineyard operation on my hands.

 As the recession of December 2007 set in a group of small businesses located in a 17 thousand square foot building on Highway 7 just south of the farm was foreclosed on by the local bank.
 I had never set foot inside the place, and I took no notice at all.
 But as my vineyard matured and the building sat empty and idle, locally people would say “What a great winery the place would make,” “Why aren’t you looking at that,” “bet you could buy it for a song.”

 In the Spring of 2012, I did take-a-look at the empty building and whimsically decided there was a winery hiding in there somewhere.
-So, on April Fool’s Day humming a song to myself, I signed a rather large promissory note and purchased the building and surrounding land 120 acres of farmland creating the Crow River Winery.
+I purchased the building and surrounding land 120 acres of farmland creating the Crow River Winery.
 We called it the Crow River Winery after the Crow River that lazily winds it way through one of our family farms.
 We named it remembering a pet crow we had in the house when my children were small and who could be the center of whatever was happening.

 Slowly as things came together, we began making wine.
 I have made wine and beer as a hobby since my college days but scaling up to 4,000 cases a year came with a learning curve.
 The next spring, we opened the tasting room to the public and people stopped by to try our wine.
-The next spring, we opened our event halls, and a Minnesota wedding venue was born.
+A year later, we opened our event halls, and a Minnesota wedding venue was born.